molecularmachinist/functional_sampling_tool/README.md

 pip install .
 ```

-When the command finishes, it should be all done.
+When the command finishes, it should be all done and the tool usable as `fst`.
 If you ever want to uninstall it just run (with the `fst_env` environment activated).

 ```
 pip uninstall functional_sampling_tool